Aquatic Habitat Protection

 Where impacts are large, the optimal approach from our standpoint is to repower an existing facility into a state-of-the-art power plant.
 The facility can thus be redesigned into an efficient new station (e.g. using combined cycle technology) that will reduce fuel use, greatly increase thermal efficiency and minimize impacts to air and water.
 By incorporating BTA in the design phase, the projects can more easily accommodate technologies such as closed cycle cooling, and the most protective intake structures.
 In addition, this approach results in the re-use of an existing industrial site rather than disturbance to a greenfield site.
 The old 400 MW Albany Steam Generating Station, a once through cooled plant was successfully repowered into the Bethlehem Energy Center (BEC), a 750 MW highly efficient, combined cycle station.
 Through use of the combined cycle process and mechanical draft cooling towers, cooling water was reduced from approximately 500 MGD to less than 10 MGD.
 The new BEC began commercial operation in mid 2005.
 Almost twice as much electricity is now being produced at far lower impacts to the aquatic resource.

 In September 2004, final regulations under Section 316(b) of the Clean Water Act became effective for cooling water intakes at existing power plants that withdraw a minimum of 50 MGD of cooling water.
 Staff incorporated elements of this regulation, commonly referred to as the Phase II rule, into the BTA decision making process, to be used in conjunction with NYCRR Part 704.5.
 However, in January 2007, the U.S. Circuit Court of Appeals for the Second Circuit remanded most provisions of the Phase II rule on grounds which included inconsistency with the Clean Water Act.
 EPA later suspended the rule, effective July 9, 2007.
-By this action, however, EPA did not suspend the provision which directs permitting authorities (such as DEC) to establish BTA requirements for existing facilities on a case by case basis, using best professional judgement.
+By this action, however, EPA did not suspend the provision which directs permitting authorities (such as DEC) to establish BTA requirements for existing facilities on a case by case basis, using best professional judgment.
 On April 20, 2011, EPA again proposed a rule to establish requirements to achieve BTA under section 316(b) of the CWA.
 Public comments on the draft rule were received until August 18, 2011.
 A final rule was scheduled to be issued by no later than July 27, 2012.
 However, under a modified settlement agreement, this date has been extended to June 27, 2013.

 For more information on the unit's activities please contact Chuck Nieder at 518-402-9216.